 On the other hand, A robots.txt file is a file that tells search engines which pages (or part) of your website should be crawled and which are not.
 Robots.txt file is another important file of a website, which gives you the power to hide your sensitive website pages from search engines like /wp-admin/, /cart/, /scripts/, /cgi-bin/ etc.

 You can find your robots.txt file by going to :

 7. Don’t Neglect SSL Certificate

 SSL stands for secure sockets layer.
-As the name suggests, it adds an additional layer of safety that protects the user’s sensitive information just like credit card/ debit card details, email address and password details and other personal data.
+As the name suggests, it adds an additional layer of safety that protects the user’s sensitive information just like credit card/ debit card details, email address and password details, and other personal data.
 A valid SSL certificate is also beneficial for website rankings on search engines.
 It helps to boost your website SEO.

-Not only this, but a secure platform also enhances user experience and build trust.
+Not only this, but a secure platform also enhances user experience and builds trust.
 SSL certificate is very important in e-commerce websites also.
 They encrypted the user’s sensitive information in a secure way and then direct the data to the server.
 Which makes it very hard for hackers to break this secure layer and steal the data.